meteorode/Board-Game-Design/README.md

   Area control game, based on history of Eastern Zhou.

-## The daughter of time travllers
+## Once Upon A Time

-  Trick winning card game with hidden information and identifiers.
+  Trick winning card game with hidden information and characters based on fairy tales.